DSA dissertation prize

-Call for nominations for the 2018 DSA dissertation prize
+The Call for nominations for the 2018 DSA dissertation prize is now CLOSED

-All Development Studies departments in the UK are invited to submit one dissertation each for consideration.
-This year nominations will be accepted between 1 November and 18 December.
+All Development Studies departments in the UK were invited to submit one dissertation each for consideration.
+This year nominations were accepted between 1 November and 18 December.

 The award will be given during the DSA2018 conference.

-We are asking all the Heads of Centres of DSA affiliated institutions in the UK to nominate the highest scoring masters’ dissertation awarded on their programmes in 2017.
+We asked all the Heads of Centres of DSA affiliated institutions in the UK to nominate the highest scoring masters’ dissertation awarded on their programmes in 2017.
 (MRes or MPhil are not included as they are typically longer and in greater depth so would be difficult to compare).
-The nominations will then be evaluated by an academic panel from the DSA.
-The programme from which the nominated masters comes should be "international development" or a related subject, and if there was more than one dissertation that was awarded the highest grade, we ask you to put forward the dissertation you feel would be judged most favourably under the following four criteria:
+The nominations will now be evaluated by an academic panel from the DSA.
+The programme from which the nominated masters came were "international development" or a related subject, and if there was more than one dissertation that was awarded the highest grade, we asked HoCs to put forward the dissertation they felt would be judged most favourably under the following four criteria: